-If you’re lucky enough to have a dedicated gaming room in your office or a space that could be turned into one, these few ideas may come in handy.
-Here’s what you can add there for you and your workers’ well-being.
+If you’re lucky enough to have a dedicated office game room at your workplace or a space that could be turned into one, these office entertainment room ideas may come in handy.
+Here’s what you can add there for your and your workers’ well-being.

 Ping pong table

-Having a ping pong table at your workplace is an excellent idea for several reasons.
+Having a ping pong table in your office game room is an excellent idea for several reasons.
 First of all, table tennis is considered to be the ultimate brain sport, helping one’s mind stay sharp, improving hand-eye coordination, and more.